 Board Candidate Qualifications and Requirements

-All newly elected Board members will become full voting members of the board at the regular November meeting.
+All newly elected Board members will become full voting members of the board at the regular November meeting each year.

 Term: 3 years or the remainder of an unexpired term.

-Meetings: The Board meets the third Tuesday of every month except when occasions arise that they need to be changed.
+Meetings: The Board meets the third Tuesday of every month except when occasions arise that require changes.
 The Board also holds an annual retreat in a month to be determined.
-Lunch is served at 11:45am and meetings begin at noon and end at approximately at 1:30pm.
+Lunch is served at 11:45 am and meetings begin at noon and end at approximately at 1:30 pm.

 The Nomination and Selection Process

-The nominating committee is tasked with selecting, vetting, and putting forth Board of Directors candidates for the upcoming board elections each year.
-They will review all Board member applications to determine the most appropriate candidates for the ballot.
+The nominating committee is tasked with selecting, vetting, and submitting a slate of Board of Directors candidates for the upcoming board elections each year.
+They will review all board member applications to determine the best qualified candidates.
 They must consider the categories of membership and geographical areas that require representation.
 Additionally, they must consider the value that the potential candidates can bring to the Board of Directors, and to the membership, based on the applicant's background, involvement, and level of commitment.
-The nominating committee presents a slate of nominees to the Chamber Board and after review, to the Chamber membership.
+The nominating committee presents a slate of nominees to the Chamber Board and to the Chamber membership.

 A typical schedule is: